Roseneath Cottage: Ownership by the Templeton family

+In May 1842 the Sydney Herald noted the death of a tenant at Roseneath Cottage, Mrs William Blair, suggesting the place was rented.

 In 1842 and 1843 Mrs Templeton advertised Roseneath; 'To Let: At Parramatta, Roseneath Cottage, lately the residence of Mrs Templeton.
 The house is described in the advertisement as 'situated in O'Connell Street and contains large dining and drawing rooms, and six bedrooms, besides detached kitchen, laundry store, servants' apartments, stable and coach-house.
 There is an excellent garden, well-stocked with fruit trees, and a variety of beautiful shrubs, also a well of excellent water'.

 Historian Rachel Roxburgh suggests this sale is a sign of Templeton's increasing financial difficulties, probably associated with the nationwide recession at that time.
 In March 1843 she mortgaged her Parramatta properties and rural holdings for 3500 pounds to Scottish-born agents John Gilchrist and John Alexander.
 Within a year, in January 1844, her estate was sequestrated.
 The Parramatta properties were not released for another two years and then not successfully sold for another six years.
 In February and August 1843 the Sydney Herald ran advertisements for Roseneath Cottage.
 During the middle decades of the 19th century it passed through the hands of many owners, including: Robert Gordon, Richard Reeve, Gilchrist and Alexander, Finch, William Basset, Patrick Hogan, Joseph Caraher, J. Walker and E. M. Bobart.
 The house appeared to be mostly leased throughout the middle decades of the 19th century, rather than owner-occupied.
 From 1845 to 1855 at least it appeared to be leased by Mr Ardagh, who commenced a boarding school there.
 It was still operating in 1855, under a M. R. Baly.

 On 22 August 1844 the Sydney Herald carried a further advertisement this time advertising Roseneath Cottage, "at present occupied by Mrs Colonel Anderson", to be let or sold.
 The house was put up for sale again in May 1849.